 Things to Consider:

 Antigua is a great jumping off point for traveling through Central America as a whole–if you’re planning to head south to either El Salvador or Honduras via bus after two weeks in Guatemala, Antigua is a great place to plan on leaving from.
+If you’re flying in internationally, there’s also a good chance you’ll head from the airport in Guatemala City to Antigua to get started, so keep that in mind as well!

 We loved our time in the little city, and even returned to hang out a little longer after our time in Lake Atitlan.
 Don’t come here with an enormous list of things to do (outside of climbing a volcano, that is)–Antigua is a great place to relax and wander through the town center.